hectorcorrea/solr-for-newbies/14_adding_fields.md

 # Adding a new field
-So far we have only reviewed the existing fields in our `bibdata` core.
-Let us know add and customize the fields in our core to have more control on how Solr indexes and searches the data.
+So far we have only worked with the fields that were automatically added to our `bibdata` core as we imported the data.
+Let us now add and customize some of the fields in our core to have more control on how Solr indexes and searches data.

 ## Customizing the author fields
 Our JSON file with the source data has a main author (the `author` property) and other authors (the `authorsOther` property).
 We know `author` is single value but `authorsOther` is multi-value.
 If we let Solr create these fields both of them will be multi-value so let's define them in our schema so that we can customize them.

-`author` field as single value:
+Run the following command to create the `author` field as single value:

 ```
 $ curl -X POST -H 'Content-type:application/json' --data-binary '{